EA

 These type of research should be highly appreciated and should be awarded Nobel Prize.

-In EA farms and Labs, such products will be developed with sustainability as main focus.
+In EAFARMS - ingredients for such products will be produced with sustainability as main focus.